ccoenraets/salesforce-developer-workshop/index.md

 layout: home
 title: Salesforce Developer Workshop
 ---
-In this workshop, you use the Salesforce Platform to build a conference management application:

-- You create the **employee-facing** part of the application that allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc.
-- You create the **consumer-facing** part of the application that allows conference attendees to view the conference schedule, and learn more about sessions and speakers.
+In this workshop, you use the Salesforce Platform to build a conference management application that allows conference administrators to manage all the aspects of a conference: sessions, speakers, hotels, etc. You also create a simple consumer-facing application that allows conference attendees to view the conference schedule, and learn more about sessions and speakers.

 ### What You Will learn